GMOD/jblast-jbconnect-hook/docs/index.rst

 **JBlast - A BLAST service for JBConnect and JBrowse**

-JBlast is JBConnect hook module (jbh).
+JBlast is JBConnect hook module.
 It contains both server-side integration with JBConnect as well as a client-side plugin.

 .. image:: img/filter-panel.jpg